ClayMack/Movies-ETL/README.md

 Project created to make an automated pipeline that takes information from Wikipedia data, Kaggle metadata and the MovieLens rating data.
 Perform an ETL (Extract-Transform-Load) on the data to an existing PostgreSQL database.

 For this analysis, the following steps were taken:
-1. write an ETL function to read three data files,
+1. write an ETL function to read three data files
-2. extract and transform the Wikipedia data,
+2. extract and transform the Wikipedia data
-3. extract and transform the Kaggle and rating data,
+3. extract and transform the Kaggle and rating data
-4. load the data to a PostgreSQL Movie Database.
+4. load the data to a PostgreSQL Movie Database

 ## Deliverables